 One award will be given to a staff member who has displayed extraordinary service and support of the Herbert College of Agriculture mission.
 The recipient may be a full-time, exempt, or nonexempt clerical, technical, or professional staff member who is involved with the teaching program.
 The recipient will be invited to the Herbert College of Agriculture Awards Reception, generally held in early April.

-Staff members are nominated by Herbert student organizations (clubs, judging teams, service and honor societies), departments, or individuals.
+Staff members are nominated by Herbert student organizations (clubs, judging teams, service and honor societies, etc.), departments, or individuals.
 Each may recommend one staff member.

 The nomination packet includes the following items for each nominated staff member:

-- Nomination letter by the student organization, the department head or designate, or a faculty member (2 pages maximum),
+- Nomination letter by the student organization, the department head or designate, or a faculty member (two pages maximum)

-- An additional support letter from a student organization, department head, or a faculty member, and
+- An additional support letter from a student organization, department head, or a faculty member

 Nomination materials for those not selected will be retained and considered for the next two years.
 Recipients are not eligible if they were awardees in the past five years.